mverboom/asker/Readme.md

 `item[] = edit{var:%INPUT%,width:80,height:25},%OUTPUT%`

+#### if

+If will test a variable against a value and allow to jump to a specific screen depending on the outcome of the test.

+**Options**

+*var* (mandatory)

+Defines the name of the variable who's value has to be tested.

+*op* (mandatory)

+Defines the name of the operator that needs to be used.
+The following operators are available:
+* eq: Equals
+* ne: Not equals
+* lt: Less then
+* gt: Greater then

+*then* (mandator)

+Defines the name of the screen to jump to when the test evaluates to true.

+*else* (optional)

+Defines the name of the screen to jump to when the test evaluates to false.

+**value** (mandatory)

+The value the variable needs to be tested against.

+**Example**

+Compare variable VAR to 1 and jump to the screen ok if it is one, otherwise jump to screen notok

+`item[] = if{var:%VAR%,op:eq,then:ok,else:notok},1`

+#### input

+Input will show a free form input field in which the user can fill out text.
+The text will be assigned to a variable which can be used in another screen.

+**Options**

+*var* (mandatory)

+This is the name of the variable the input of the user will be assigned to.

+*size* (optional)

+Defaults to 30.

+The size in number of characters for the input field.

+*id* (optional)

+Assign an id to the item that can be referenced from a cascading style sheet for formatting.

+**Text to display**

+This text will be prepended to the input box.
+This text can contain variables that will be expanded.

+**Example**

+Ask the user's name and assign it to variable USER.

+`item[] = input{var:%USER%},"Enter your name:"`

+#### keep

+keep is a special case.
+If a variable has been assigned a value in a previous screen, but it is not going to be used in the current screen but in a next one, you can preserve the value of the variable by using keep.
+If keep isn't used, the variable value will be lost in the next screen.

+**Options**

+*var* (mandatory)

+This is the name of the variable which value has to be kept so it can be used in a next screen.

+**Example**

+Keep the value of variable ITEM.

+`item[] = keep{var:%ITEM%}`

+#### number

+Number will show a free form input field in which the user can fill out a number.
+The number will be assigned to a variable which can be used in another screen.

+**Options**

+*var* (mandatory)

+This is the name of the variable the input of the user will be assigned to.

+*min* (optional)

+The lowest number that can be inputted.

+*max* (optional)

+The highest number that can be inputted.

+*req* (optional)

+Defaults to false.

+When set to true the field must be filled out, otherwise the user can't go to a next screen.

+*id* (optional)

+Assign an id to the item that can be referenced from a cascading style sheet for formatting.

+**Text to display**

+This text will be prepended to the input box.
+This text can contain variables that will be expanded.

+**Example**

+Ask the user's age (between 12 and 100) and assign it to variable AGE.

+`item[] = number{var:%AGE%,min:12,max:100},"Enter your age:"`

+#### password

+Password will show a input field for a password.
+The password will be assigned to a variable which can be used in another screen.

+**Options**

+*var* (mandatory)

+This is the name of the variable the input of the user will be assigned to.

+*size* (optional)

+Defaults to 10.

+The size in number of characters for the input field.

+*id* (optional)

+Assign an id to the item that can be referenced from a cascading style sheet for formatting.

+**Text to display**

+This text will be prepended to the input box.
+This text can contain variables that will be expanded.

+**Example**

+Ask the user's password (max 12 character) and assign it to variable PASSWORD.

+`item[] = password{var:%PASSWORD%,size:12},"Enter your password:"`

 #### select

 The select input will show a list of items which the user can make a selection from.